Chasel-Tsui/mmdet-aitod/README.md

 @inproceedings{xu2021dot,
-  title={Dot Distance for Tiny Object Detection in Aerial Images}, author={Xu, Chang and Wang, Jinwang and Yang, Wen and Yu, Lei}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={1192--1201}, year={2021}
+  title={Dot Distance for Tiny Object Detection in Aerial Images}, author={Xu, Chang and Wang, Jinwang and Yang, Wen and Yu, Lei}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops}, pages={1192--1201}, year={2021}
 }